All Episodes

 I have no knowledge that there are, but there could be.

-When do they start a investigation?
+When did they start a investigation?

-I don't really care what phrase you use, but the question is when does what's the threshold for the current Department of Justice to engage in investigations if there is the potential for uh violations of the law?
+But the question is, when does what's the threshold for the current Department of Justice to engage in investigations if there is the potential for violations of the law?

 And I think, Sean, that we don't know.

-I mean, to be blunt, I don't know the answer to the what that is under the current Department of Justice.
+I mean, to be blunt, I don't know the answer to what that is under the current Department of Justice.

 All right, we got to leave it there.